iamevandrake/ardrive-web/web-pst/README.md

-# ArDrive Web PST
+# BlockDrive Web PST

-This folder is where the ArDrive PST contract access code is stored.
-The code here is built using Rollup to take advantage of tree-shaking and used by the Flutter app on the web for tipping ArDrive PST holders.
+This folder is where the BlockDrive PST contract access code is stored.
+The code here is built using Rollup to take advantage of tree-shaking and used by the Flutter app on the web for tipping BlockDrive PST holders.

 To build the script, run: